alexandrearantes1/budget-planner/README.md

 - __The Form__
   - The form contains 4 elements:
-    - a toggle between income/expense.
+    - Toggle button to choose between income and expense.
-    - an input text for the description.
+    - Input text for the description.
-    - an input text for the value.
+    - Input text for the value.
-    - a button to submit it.
+    - Button to submit it.

   - __Validation:__
-    - the description must contain at least 3 characters.
+    - Description must contain at least 3 characters.
-    - the value must be positive non-zero numbers between 0.01 and 999,999,999.99.
+    - Value must be positive non-zero numbers between 0.01 and 999,999,999.99.

 ![Form](https://alexandrearantes1.github.io/budget-planner/assets/images/readme/form.png)